WMJason/EB-NPC/README.md

 https://github.com/aurelielabbe/Process-convolution-model-for-crash-counts-data-on-a-network

-We assume the following are available prior to the implementation:
+We assume the following are available prior to the implementation (for real-world data):

 1. Collision data: with longitude, latitude, and severity (optional)